tobben1998/scrypto/defi_fund/README.md

 ## Interacting with DeFiFunds

+1. Clone this github repo
-1. In a terminal go to the to the root of this project (defi_fund)
+2. In a terminal go to the to the "defi_fund" folder
-2. Install the npm dependencies: `npm install`
+3. Install the npm dependencies: `npm install`
-3. Start the local server with `npm start`
+4. Start the local server with `npm start`
-4. Open up your browser at the provided url if it doesn't open automatically.
+5. Open up your browser at the provided url if it doesn't open automatically.
-5. Make sure you created an account on the wallet and added funds via the faucet by clicking on account name and then the three dots a button to get XRD from faucet should open.
+6. Make sure you created an account on the wallet and added funds via the faucet by clicking on account name and then the three dots a button to get XRD from faucet should open.
-6. Click on the connect button to fetch your wallet address.
+7. Click on the connect button to fetch your wallet address.
 Confirm login with your phone.
 You should see your address appearing.
-7. You can now start testing the different functions and methods on the blueprint
+8. You can now start testing the different functions and methods on the blueprint

+## The Basics

 ### New Fund